-In order to converse with the world’s denizens in DnD 5E, characters must utilize Languages.
-The importance of Languages in a campaign is determined by the DM; however, they can always add a nice bit of flavor to your character.
+To converse with the world’s denizens in DnD 5E, characters must utilize Languages.
+The DM determines the importance of Languages in a campaign; however, they can always add a nice bit of flavor to your character.

 In general, the vast majority of normal society can speak the Common language.
 All Player Characters can speak Common by default, as it’s less a language and more of a handwave to say there is no language barrier.

-Below is a list of Standard and Exotic Languages and who their native speakers are, as well as Race- and Class-specific Languages.
+Below is a list of Standard and Exotic Languages and who their native speakers are and Race- and Class-specific Languages.

-Initial Languages are further determined by your chosen background.
-Every character starts with knowing Common, then depending on which Background you choose, you may get allowances for a number of additional languages.
-Make sure to run your language choices by your DM prior to starting the campaign.
+Your chosen background further determines initial Languages.
+Every character starts with knowing Common, then depending on which Background you prefer, you may get allowances for several additional languages.
+Make sure to run your language choices by your DM before starting the campaign.

 Here is a list of bonus language choices per Background option (from the Player’s Handbook):

-Using a combination of your Background, Race, and Class, you can end up having your character be fluent in several languages that could be greatly beneficial to your party as a whole.
-If your character can speak Draconic, it could make encounters with Dragons be particularly interesting.
-Exotic languages may require approval from your DM of course, but even having multiple Standard languages could prove to be a great asset.
+Using a combination of your Background, Race, and Class, you can end up having your character be fluent in several languages that could be incredibly beneficial to your party as a whole.
+If your character can speak Draconic, it could make encounters with Dragons be fascinating.
+Exotic languages may require approval from your DM, of course, but even having multiple Standard languages could prove to be a great asset.

 Changes with 5E

-In Fifth Edition, small changes were made to language rules.
-Originally, the Primordial languages were separated into different languages per Elemental.
-Now these languages—Aquan, Auran, Ignan, and Terran—are combined under the Primordial tag and are considered different dialects of the same language.
-Creatures of the elemental planes that can speak one language natively can generally understand speakers of the other dialects, though your DM may decide whether or not a Player Character can.
+The Fifth Edition made minor changes to language rules.
+Initially, Wizards of the Coast separated the Primordial languages into different languages per Elemental.
+Now, these languages—Aquan, Auran, Ignan, and Terran—are combined under the Primordial tag and are considered different dialects of the same language.
+Creatures of the elemental planes that can speak one language natively can generally understand speakers of the other dialects.
+However, your DM may decide whether or not a Player Character can.

 Because Languages are so straightforward, they are often overlooked or under-utilized when building your character.
-They are generally limited, but if you have an interest in rounding out your character’s Language knowledge, there are alternative options to getting access to even more.
+They are generally limited, but if you are interested in rounding out your character’s Language knowledge, there are alternative options to getting access to even more.

 If you decide to play as a Bard, Sorcerer, Warlock, or Wizard, you can have access to the spell 1st Level spell “Comprehend Languages.”
 This spell allows you to understand any spoken and written language for one hour.
 For more information on the mechanics of this spell, you can look at the entry on DnD Beyond.

-These same classes, as well as Paladin, also have access to the 3rd Level spell “Tongues” which will allow for a targeted casting on another creature.
+These same classes and Paladin also have access to the 3rd Level spell “Tongues,” which will allow for a targeted casting on another creature.
 This will give any creature the ability to understand and speak a language known by the party, like Common.

 If you don’t want to focus as a spellcaster, you could always take the Monk class.
-At Level 13 you gain the ability “Tongue of the Sun and Moon,” giving you the ability to understand and speak any language.
-The caveat to this is that level 13 is fairly late into most campaigns, so this ability won’t be available until later.
+At Level 13, you gain the ability “Tongue of the Sun and Moon,” giving you the ability to understand and speak any language.
+The caveat is that level 13 is pretty late into most campaigns so that this ability won’t be available until later.

 Without taking race and class into account, there’s always the option of taking the feat “Linguist” to gather more language knowledge.
 This feat boosts your Intelligence by 1, to a maximum of 20, and lets you learn three languages.
-You can also gain the use of ciphers, which could be used in some interesting ways.
-Perhaps your character is a paranoid wizard that is terrified of losing their spellbook, and the cipher would be the perfect chance to protect the coveted grimoire.
+You can also gain the use of ciphers, which you could use in some exciting ways.
+Perhaps your character is a paranoid wizard terrified of losing their spellbook, and the cipher would be the perfect chance to protect the coveted Grimoire.

-These are great alternative options for if you want more language abilities than the standard allotment.
+These are great alternative options if you want more language abilities than the standard allotment.

 Ultimately, Languages are often underused despite the interesting flavor they can add to any given campaign.
-Their usage must be determined by the DM, but if you are planning to DM a campaign of your own then you may be interested in looking into them more.
-You’ll also find information regarding languages in extended materials such as Xanathar’s Guide to Everything and the Guildmasters’ Guide to Ravnica.
+The DM must determine their usage, but if you are planning to DM a campaign of your own, you may be interested in looking into them more.
+You’ll also find languages in extended materials such as Xanathar’s Guide to Everything and the Guildmasters’ Guide to Ravnica.

-Utilizing language in a campaign could be a really fun way to build your character.
+Utilizing language in a campaign could be an entertaining way to build your character.
 Or, even placing a language handicap on the party could lead to interesting (and possibly dangerous) adventures!
-As always, it’s important to work together and have fun!
-Happy gaming.
+As always, it’s essential to work together and have fun!